 ENVIRONMENTAL REGULATIONS AND PERFORMANCE

-The operations of the Group are presently subject to environmental regulation under the laws of the Commonwealth of Australia and, prior to the sale of the Selenge Project, Mongolia.
+The operations of the Group are presently subject to environmental regulation under the laws of the Commonwealth of Australia.
 The Group was at all times in full environmental compliance with the conditions of its licences.

 SHARES UNDER OPTION